SSDI vs VA Disability: Differences and How to Collect Both

 How do they compare in terms of ssdi vs va disability: differences and how to collect both?

-TL;DR: VA disability and SSDI use completely different standards.
-VA rates disability in percentages (10-100%) for service-connected conditions.
-SSDI is all-or-nothing for any condition.
+VA disability and SSDI use completely different standards.
+VA rates disability in percentages (10-100%) for service-connected conditions, while SSDI is an all-or-nothing determination for any condition.
+You can collect both with no offset, and a 100% VA rating can help your SSDI case, but does not guarantee approval.
+Filing for both maximizes your income and healthcare coverage (VA + Medicare).

 VA C&P exam reports, rating decisions, and treatment records are valuable SSDI evidence.
 The SSA must consider VA disability findings, and while they're not binding, ALJ judges often give them significant weight.